betrybe/manual-arquiteto-moderno/chapter_02.md

 #### Open APIs
 If you are already implementing a Bounded Context, very early one you will need to design and specify what kind of interface are you going to expose to other Bounded Context and third party services that might be interested in the functionality that your context provides.
-A popular way of implementing these APIs are REST endpoints.
+A popular way of implementing these APIs is REST endpoints.

 > **INFO:** Since you are probably familiar with REST endpoints already this section is focused on the [Open API Specification](https://github.com/OAI/OpenAPI-Specification )

-As defined in the Spec text “*the OpenAPI Specification removes the guesswork in calling a service.*” Nowadays popular frameworks such as Spring Boot comes with out of the box integration with Open API and Open API tooling.
+As defined in the Spec text “*the OpenAPI Specification removes the guesswork in calling a service.*” Nowadays popular frameworks such as Spring Boot come with out of the box integration with Open API and Open API tooling.

 By just adding a Spring Boot extension/starter, you enable your application to expose a user interface that serves as live documentation and browser of your APIs.